The Right Bite Sleep and TMJ Pain Care

 jaw pain after root canal

-When does Jaw Pain after Root Canal Become a Concern?
+When does Pain after Root Canal in Jaw Become a Concern?

-If your jaw or tooth pain after a root canal treatment does not reduce even after fifteen days of the procedure, then it becomes a cause for concern.
+If your jaw or tooth pain after root canal in tooth does not reduce even after fifteen days of the procedure, then it becomes a cause for concern.
 At this point, it is crucial to consult your orthodontist if you have observed any or all the below symptoms-

 • Swelling in the face